Installer Module¶

 Package groups¶

-The installer runtime consumes the groups defined in stackops.jobs.installer.package_groups.PACKAGE_GROUP2NAMES.
+The installer runtime consumes the groups defined in stackops.utils.schemas.installer.package_groups.PACKAGE_GROUP2NAMES.

 Current group names: